jsw7460/SemTra/README.md

 ### Visualization
 If you want to visualize the evaluation result, please add 'save_results=True' in your command line when you run evaluation.
 You can define your save path by save_suffix='{FILENAME_FOR_EVALUATION}'.
 After that, a state-action trajectory is saved.
-According to your evaluation environment, please see the codes in misc/{env}/{visualize_xxx}.
+Based on your evaluation environment, please see the codes in misc/{env}/{visualize_xxx}.